tbfreitas/oathkeeper-keycloak/README.md

 ### Thanks

 Nice, ham ?
-Setting up this way, you __wont__ need to embebbed any auth informatoion on server side.
-Just put any new service on proxy tracker throught the the _rules.json_ file. (read ory docs)
+Setting up this way, you __wont__ need to put any auth informatoion on server side.
+Just put any new service on proxy tracker throught _rules.json_ file. (read ory docs)
 ______________________________

 ·Tarcísio B F Jr @Brasilia:01-08-2022